The great debate: Index vs Dividend Growth

 If you have been reading this blog for a while, you know I’m a dividend growth investor at heart.
-You probably also know that rather than investing 100% in dividend stocks, we own some index ETFs.
+You probably also know that rather than investing 100% in dividend stocks, we own two index ETFs.
 Essentially we are doing a bit of hybrid investing.
-In addition, we also have a small portfolio consists of individual stocks that do not pay dividends (I have not wrote about this portfolio though…should I?).
+In addition, we also have a small portfolio consists of individual stocks that do not pay dividends (I have not written about this portfolio though).

 Recently Robb at Boomer and Echo wrote about Investing for Income in Your Accumulating Years.
 The article was inspired by Mark at My Own Advisor when he wrote about selling off a Canadian ETF to focus on more dividend stocks.